-Please complete and return to Carly Marsden (complaints co-ordinator) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint.

 What action, if any, have you already taken to try and resolve your complaint.
 (Who did you speak to and what was the response)?